arturts/flow_field/README.md

 For an explanation, see [Kadenze](https://www.kadenze.com/courses/the-nature-of-code-i/sessions/steering-behaviors)'s The Nature of Course by Daniel Shiffman.
 The course is built with p5.js in mind, but I'm a ruby guy.

+## To run this sketch, install Processing, JRuby and JRubyArt then:

+	$ k9 --run flow.rb